 3M strongly recommends fit testing of hearing protectors as the best method to validate that each employee is obtaining the proper level of protection from that specific HPD.
 You can quickly measure and document the Personal Attenuation Rating (PAR) for both ears using a system such as the 3M™ E-A-Rfit™ Dual Ear Validation System.
 With this information, you can readily identify those employees who need additional training or who should be wearing a different size or style of hearing protector.

 Several recognised organisations (OSHA, NIOSH and the US National Hearing Conservation Association) have endorsed hearing protector fit testing as a best practice.
-3M strongly recommends fit testing of hearing protectors as an indicator of the noise reduction obtained by individual employees.
+In 2008, the OSHA Alliance of the National Hearing Conservation Association and NIOSH released a Best Practice Bulletin on the emerging trend of individual fit testing.
+3M strongly recommends fit testing of hearing protectors as an indicator of the noise reduction obtained by individual workers.

-The employer must evaluate the HPD attenuation in respect of the specific noise environment in which the protector is being used.
+The duty holder must evaluate the HPD attenuation in respect of the specific noise environment in which the protector is being used, and the exposure duration.

-Hearing protectors must reduce the employee’s TWA exposure to a level below 85 dBA.
+Hearing protectors must reduce the workers 8-hour average noise exposure to a level below 85 dBA.

-The adequacy of hearing protector attenuation must be re-evaluated whenever employee noise exposures increase to the point where the HPD may no longer provide enough protection.
-The employer must provide more effective protection as necessary.
+The adequacy of hearing protector attenuation must be re-evaluated whenever worker noise exposures increase to the point where the HPD may no longer provide enough protection.
+The duty holder must provide more effective protection as necessary.

 The effectiveness of HPDs is directly related to how well they seal out sound in the environment.
 This is called the acoustic seal.
 Without an effective acoustic seal, excess sound leaks into the ear canal.